 Since we just touched on it in the last section, let’s get the subject of safety out of the way.

 Safety when traveling solo is a concern not just in New Orleans, but everywhere.
 There are two main things I do to stay safe when I travel – one is to avoid walking alone in any parts of the city that are quiet and dark, like any alleyways, and to limit my alcohol intake.
-The last one has been easy since I stopped drinking altogether over a year ago, but for those of you who want to visit New Orleans and still try out a French 75 — and who could blame you? — just make sure that you don’t overdo it.
+The last one has been easy since I stopped drinking altogether almost 4 years ago, but for those of you who want to visit New Orleans and still try out a French 75 — and who could blame you? — just make sure that you don’t overdo it.
 Almost every unfortunate circumstance for solo travelers of both sexes is borne out of drinking too much and becoming an easy target.

 Unfortunately there was lots of catcalling in New Orleans but that’s a worldwide scourge, and unfortunately happens to me in Berlin and other parts of the US, too.
 Thankfully it wasn’t aggressive in the way that I experienced in South America.